 {\bf Coupled overlapped trace norm:}

 {\bf Coupled latent trace norm:}

 {\bf Coupled scaled latent trace norm:}

-In addition to these norms, we can also build norms as mixtures of overlapped and latent/scaled latent norms.
-For example, if we want to build a norm which is regularized with the scaled latent trace norm on the second mode but other modes are regularized using the overlapped trace norm, then we may define the following norm,
+In addition to these norms, we can also create norms as mixtures of overlapped and latent/scaled latent norms.
+For example, if we want to create a norm that is regularized using the scaled latent trace norm on the second mode while the other modes are regularized using the overlapped trace norm, we can define it as

-This norm has two latent tensor $\mathcal{T}^{(1)}$ and $\mathcal{T}^{(2)}$ with the $\mathcal{T}^{(1)}$ been regularized with the overlapped method while the $\mathcal{T}^{(2)}$ been only regularized as a scaled latent tensor, hence a mixture of regularization methods and we call such heterogeneous regularization as \emph{mixed norms}.
+This norm has two latent tensors, $\mathcal{T}^{(1)}$ and $\mathcal{T}^{(2)}$.
+Tensor $\mathcal{T}^{(1)}$ is regularized using the overlapped method for modes $1$ and $3$ while the tensor $\mathcal{T}^{(2)}$ is regularized as a scaled latent tensor on mode $2$.
+Given this use of a mixture of regularization methods, we call the resulting norm a \emph{mixed norm}.

-Similarly to the previous mixed norm \eqref{eq:mixture_020} we can create mixed norms as indicated by subscripts $(\mathrm{L},\mathrm{O},\mathrm{O})$, $(\mathrm{O},\mathrm{L},\mathrm{O})$, $(\mathrm{O},\mathrm{O},\mathrm{L})$, $(\mathrm{S},\mathrm{O},\mathrm{O})$, $(\mathrm{O},\mathrm{S},\mathrm{O})$ and $(\mathrm{O},\mathrm{O},\mathrm{S})$.
-The main advantage that we can gain by using these mixed norms is the additional freedom to regularize low rank constraints among coupled tensors.
-Other combinations of norms where two modes consist with latent tensors such as $(\mathrm{L},\mathrm{L},\mathrm{O})$ will make the third mode also a latent tensor since overlapped regularization requires more than one mode regularized of the same tensor.
-Though we have taken the latent trace norm into consideration, in practice it has shown to be weaker in performance compared to the scaled latent trace norm \citep{nips-14,DBLP:journals/neco/WimalawarneTS16} and in our experiments we only consider the scaled latent version of mixed norms.
+In a similar manner, we can create other mixed norms distinguished by their subscripts: $(\mathrm{L},\mathrm{O},\mathrm{O})$, $(\mathrm{O},\mathrm{L},\mathrm{O})$, $(\mathrm{O},\mathrm{O},\mathrm{L})$, $(\mathrm{S},\mathrm{O},\mathrm{O})$, $(\mathrm{O},\mathrm{S},\mathrm{O})$, and $(\mathrm{O},\mathrm{O},\mathrm{S})$.
+The main advantage gained by using these mixed norms is the additional freedom to regularize low-rank constraints among coupled tensors.
+Other combinations of norms in which two modes are latent tensors such as $(\mathrm{L},\mathrm{L},\mathrm{O})$ will make the third mode also a latent tensor since overlapped regularization requires that more than one mode be regularized of the same tensor.
+Though we have considered using the latent trace norm, in practice it has been shown to be weaker in performance than the scaled latent trace norm \citep{nips-14,DBLP:journals/neco/WimalawarneTS16}.
+Therefore, in our experiments, we considered only mixed norms based on the scaled latent trace norm.